nicolasbauw/asm-riscv-cat/README.md

 - use command line arguments
 - make system calls

-TODO : find the right system call for "open"

 Makefile will build with debug symbols, so you can have some fun with gdb :-)